BearDimonR/ucu-mlops/README.md

 - Feature Store: Used to define/stire feature sets, host them for online inference, and load for model training/validation/prediction

-- ML Pipelines: Service to create and manage ML pipelines that collect/pre-process/validate data, load & train model, validate model, and push it to the registry or just perform online inference.
+- ML Pipelines: Service to create and manage ML pipelines that collect/pre-process/validate data, load & train model, validate model, and push it to the registry or just perform offline inference.

 - ML Backend: Service to host ML model for real-time predictions.
+Uses Online Feature Store to get aggregated data and registries to get server/model artifacts.

 - Skew Monitoring Service: Used to validate input/output data for any skews and sends logs of detected outliers to the specified monutoring toolset.